xvxbryan/InventoryMngmntSys/README.md

-First project built using ASP.NET 9 (Inventory Management System).
+Inventory Management System project
+I am building this to learn ASP.NET 9 and NextJS
-Work in progress.
+Work in progress